brucemack/tt07-sb-mixer/docs/math.md

 It is very important to note that the shifting is also happening on the right-hand side of the expression **using all of the harmonics** of $\ \omega_L$.
 So, for example, there is energy in the mixer output at $\ 3\omega_L + \omega_R$.
 Those higher-order mixing products may be useful or spurious, depending on the application.
-Any that are spurious would need to be filtered to avoid a visit from the FCC.
+Any that are spurious would need to be filtered to avoid a visit from the FCC or the equivalent local authorities.

 ## How is the LO Suppressed in a Double-Balanced MOSFET Mixer?